 In the past companies like PayPal predominated the online gambling payment market.
 But this all changed in June 2003 when New York Attorney General Eliot Spitzer subpoenaed PayPal's records relating to the use of the payment service by gamblers.
 At that time PayPal agreed to stop online gambling companies from using the service to accept money from gamblers who resided in New York State.
 In August 2003 Beth Cox of InterneNews.com quoted a spokesperson from PayPal as saying, it was "taking the action in 'voluntary cooperation with the attorney general and was not admitting to a violation of law.'"

 Cox reported that under the settlement, PayPal agreed not to process payments to online gambling sites from New York customers as of Sept.
 1 2003 and would pay $200,000 to New York State to cover costs of the investigation and penalties.

-Joanna Glasner of Wired.com reported in July 2003 that under the terms of its planned purchase of PayPal (PYPL), eBay decided that it would stop offering the payment service for Internet gambling transactions.
+Joanna Glasner of Wired.com news reported in July 2003 that under the terms of its planned purchase of PayPal (PYPL), eBay decided that it would stop offering the payment service for online gambling transactions.
 It attributed the decision to an "uncertain regulatory environment surrounding online gaming."

 Under the USA Patriot Act, it was prohibited to transmit funds known to have come from a criminal offense, or that were intended to promote or support unlawful activities.
 Attorney for the Eastern District of Missouri told eBay that its online payment service PayPal had violated provisions in the USA Patriot Act between October 2001 and July 2002, Dawn Kawamoto reported for CNET.